caledelaura/FixTheWebsite-/README.md

 # Fix The Website!
-Help my website Look decent!
-HTML + CSS, Made this in under 2hrs while watching a live stream.
-This project is mainly for Hacktober Fest!
+Help my website look decent!
+Using HTML + CSS, I made this in under 2 hours while watching a live stream.
+This project is for me to participate in Hacktober Fest!